Chia-Network/chia-docs/docs/getting-started/using-the-gui.md

   <img alt='synced' src='/img/synced.png' width='300' />
 </p>

 All transactions on the Chia blockchain are added to blocks.
 Theese blocks are downloaded sequentially as your client syncs.
-If someone has sent you Chia (or any other tokens on the chia blockchain), your node doesn't know the transaction exists until you've synced past that block.
+If someone has sent you Chia (or any other tokens on the Chia blockchain), your node doesn't know the transaction exists until you've synced past that block.

 ## Tokens